hndoss/hndoss.github.io/_posts/2021/2021-08-24-how-to-avoid-terraform-drifts.md

 ### Caused Manual Changes Directly in the Infrastructure

 This is a real burden.
-It is not always possible to track the changes made by the infrastructure directly or at least it is time consuming.
-Applying changes directoly might seem like the easiest option for one-off tasks, but for recurring operations it is a big consumer of valuable engineering time making it difficult to track and manage changes.
+It is not always possible to track the changes made by the infrastructure directly or at least it is time-consuming.
+Applying changes directly might seem like the easiest option for one-off tasks, but for recurring operations, it is a big consumer of valuable engineering time making it difficult to track and manage changes.

 - Use a tool like [Terraformer](https://github.com/GoogleCloudPlatform/terraformer) to generate a Terraform configuration from the Cloud provider like a reverse Terraform
 - Study the Hashicorp's tutorial in how to [Manage Resource Drift](https://learn.hashicorp.com/tutorials/terraform/resource-drift#run-a-refresh-only-plan).
 It shows how to import a Terraform configuration from a Cloud provider and how to use the `terraform refresh` command to apply the changes.